MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/install-with-rc4-protocol-disabled.md

 ## Important information

-In a disabled RC4 environment, when you try to install Operations Manager 2016 or 2019, you cannot pass the Account Validation stage if the steps in the [Before you Begin](#before-you-begin) section are not implemented, and you will see the following error in the Operations Manager set up.
+In a disabled RC4 environment, when you try to install Operations Manager 2016 or 2019, you cannot pass the Account Validation stage if the steps in the [Before you Begin](#before-you-begin) section are not implemented, and you will see the following error in the Operations Manager set up:

 ![Error in operations manager set up](./media/protocol-disabled/operations-manager-setup.png)